 Ahhh...nothing quite like the smell of lilacs in the spring!
 Try planting one right outside a window-you won't regret it!

-It's that time of the year when we all wait with unbridled anticipation for the first color of the fresh, new year in the landscape!
+It's that time of the year when we all anticipate the first color of the fresh, new year in the landscape!
 As the end of one of the mildest winters in recent memory nears, our enthusiasm is no less significant.
 Witchhazels (Hamamelis spp.) are typically the first hardy shrubs to bloom in this area.
 We, in particular, like the Arnold Promise variety as its bright yellow blossoms stand out cheerfully in the otherwise bleak planting.

 It's that time of year...with so much springtime anticipation that you will start to notice the striking witchhazels in full bloom!